Judge Dredd: Dredd (2012)

 Reliance Entertainment produced Dredd, which was released in September 2012.
-It was positively received by critics with Rotten Tomatoes' rating of 79%.
+It was positively received by critics with Rotten Tomatoes' rating of 80%.
 It was directed by Pete Travis and written by Alex Garland.
 Michael S. Murphey was co-producer with Travis.
 Karl Urban was cast as Judge Dredd and Olivia Thirlby portrayed Judge Anderson.
 Dredd's costume was radically redesigned for the film, adding armor plates and reducing the size and prominence of the shoulder insignia.

 The main Judge Dredd writer John Wagner said:

 The film was shot in 3-D and filmed in Cape Town and Johannesburg.
 Funding was secured from Reliance Big Entertainment.

+Third film attempt

+In 2025, it was reported that a new film adaptation of Judge Dredd was in development.
+Taika Waititi (Thor: Ragnarok and Jojo Rabbit) will direct while Drew Pearce (Iron Man 3 and Mission: Impossible – Rogue Nation) will write the screenplay.

 Television

+In March 1995, it was reported that an animated adaptation of Judge Dredd was being developed for release following the 1995 film to potentially air during the 1996-97 television season.

 On 10 May 2017, Entertainment Weekly announced that independent entertainment studio IM Global and Rebellion have partnered to develop a live-action TV show called Judge Dredd: Mega-City One.
 The show is planned to be an ensemble drama about a team of Judges as they deal with the challenges of the future-shocked 22nd century.

-Jason Kingsley, owner of Rebellion, told the Guardian in May 2017 that the TV show will be far more satirical than the movie adaptions and could become "one of the most expensive TV shows the UK has ever seen".
+Jason Kingsley, owner of Rebellion, told the Guardian in May 2017 that the TV show will be far more satirical than the film adaptions and could become "one of the most expensive TV shows the UK has ever seen".

 According to Karl Urban, the studio's concept is to "build the show around more rookie judges and young, new judges", where Dredd himself "would come in and out".
 Urban stated that he would be interested in reprising the role for this, on the condition that Dredd's part of the story be implemented in a "meaningful way".

 In November 2018, Rebellion began setting up a new studio in Didcot, Oxfordshire, valued at $100 million, for Film and TV series based on 2000 AD characters, including Judge Dredd: Mega City One.

 Novels

 From 1993 to 1995, Virgin Books published nine Judge Dredd novels.
-They had hoped the series would be a success in the wake of the feature film, but the series was cancelled after insufficient sales.
 In August 2015, these novels were re-released as e-books.
 The books are: